 At the end of the 2018 season, Johnson tore down Race Mountain to make it bigger, expanding it to 35 feet in length.
 But for 2020, he tore down the track again, this time making it much bigger, making it look more like a mountain with a traditional American road complete with double-yellow lines and white stop lines.
 He also added a banked right-hand turn at the top of the track, meaning that races now start on the left-hand side of the viewer's screen instead of the right-hand side.

 Also for 2020, a third series was added to the channel: the 3DBotMaker Diecast Rally Championship, where diecast rally cars compete on a separate course from the other two series.
+In August 2021, a fourth series debuted, the channel's first team-based series: the 3DBotMaker Diecast Demolition Derby.

 Race Mountain also plays host to an event for the Adult Diecast Racing Cup Series, run by another YouTube channel, sub4ra.
 For this event, 3D is joined on commentary by sub4ra's runner, Rhyno.